xperimentx/atlas/Atlas/doc/Autoloader.md

 ```

-## Add a directory to include path
+## Add a directory to the include path

 You can add a directory to include path with `\set_include_path()`
 or use  `Atlas\Autoloader::Add_to_include_path()` method.